tinkerdings/dirt/readme.md

 **WARNING**: Dirt is still a work in progress, not ready for release.\
 Use at your own risk, as certain features might not work as intended yet.

-Dirt is a simple and small teminal based file manager\
+Dirt is a simple and small terminal based file manager\
 for windows, with no dependencies.\
 Support for other platforms, may happen in the distant future.\
 It provides a split view of two directory listings\